FeralInteractive/totalwar-napoleon/Example_Mod.md

 1. Unlock all the factions so they can be played by a human.
 2. It will not make any other additions so many of the minor factions will have small rosters and not be survivable without using cheats.

 To install the mod you should place all three files inside the `FeralEmpireMods` on your phone making sure you own the expansion.
-You can download the example mod here: [ExampleMod.zip](ExampleMod.zip)
+You can download the example mod here: [emergent_factions_mod.zip](emergent_factions_mod.zip)

 **IMPORTANT** The modding folder inside Napoleon is called EmpireMods.
-Howveer it is a different location to the one used for Empire.
+However it is a different location to the one used for Empire.

 Your FeralEmpireMods folder should look like this: